All you need to know about the Dual Motor Tesla Model 3 (All-Wheel Drive)

 Tesla has only teased the Model 3 Dual Motor config in the design studio but the availability is mentioned as ‘mid ’18’ as we can see in this screen-shot posted by ‘u/dieabetic’ from the Tesla subreddit.

 Recently Elon Musk announced on Twitter (tweet below) that manufacturing of the Dual Motor Model 3 will only start when Tesla has reached their Model 3 production goal of at least 5000/week.
 Elon Musk is aiming to achieve that goal by July this year, but we all know it would stretch a little more as per history lessons.

 Possible conversion to a Dual Motor All-Wheel Drive Model 3 from a Rear-Wheel Drive

-Actually Tesla have made one Model 3 chassis for all — as we can see in the video below by Paul (u/ingineerix) as he teared down a Rear-wheel drive (RWD) Tesla Model 3 and found that the same car will be used to install a front drive-unit/motor.
+Actually, Tesla has made one Model 3 chassis for all — as we can see in the video below by Paul (u/ingineerix) as he tore down a Rear-wheel drive (RWD) Tesla Model 3 and found that the same car will be used to install a front drive-unit/motor.

 This setup will surely help Tesla produce All-wheel-drive Model 3s faster and reduce manufacturing time — also a possibility of converting your RWD Tesla Model 3 to a Dual Motor version sometime in the future.